 Make sure to check the medication you are taking, including for normal illnesses like colds, as these can affect your breast milk supply.

 Ensure Healthy Breast Milk Production for Your Little One

 Getting worried about your little one’s health when you are a new mama is normal.
 At Legendary Milk, we can help you with your breastfeeding journey.
-Shop from our collection of pumping accessories such as Nip Dip Nipple Cream, Silicone collection cups, electric breast pump, breastfeeding supplements and other products to ease the journey of breastfeeding mothers.
+Shop from our collection of pumping accessories, Silicone collection cups, electric breast pump, breastfeeding supplements, and supplements for clogged ducts to ease the journey of breastfeeding mothers.